This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 - ‘Any size mattress for the price of a single’ sale

-When it comes to buying a mattress online, prices are far less negotiable but we will discuss the difference between buying online and from a retail store in the very next section below.
+When it comes to buying a mattress online, prices are far less negotiable.
+We will discuss the difference between buying online and from a retail store in the very next section below.

 Buying a mattress online is more of a recent trend where you can purchase a mattress online from the comfort of your own home.
-The mattress will then be delivered to your door in a compact box for you to unpack.
-What’s even better, is that if you decide that you don’t like the mattress you can get a full refund through a ‘trial period’ system.
+The mattress will then be delivered to your door for you to unpack.
+Most mattresses that you buy online will come with a trial period, so you can return the mattress for a refund if you are not satisfied.

-Here are the pros and cons of deciding between buying online or through a retail store.
-As you will see there is no right or wrong decision here, it will come down to what suits your buying style best.
+Here are the pros and cons of deciding between buying online or in a retail store.
+As you will see, there is no right or wrong decision here, it will come down to what suits your buying style best.

 7. What firmness is best?